-Hands-on experience with microscopes is an important aspect of microsurgery training, which not only enhances the learning outcome of medical education but also improves the surgical results of future patients of the trainees.
-Due to the expensiveness and immobility of surgical microscopes, opportunities for microsurgery practice are limited, thus there is a commercial gap to satisfy the need for a more portable, more affordable while equivalent effective training method as substitutes to the microscopes.
-Cameras on smartphones can now provide sufficient magnification and high resolution for live streaming, and the clients see potential of utilizing the smartphone cameras to fulfill this commercial gap.
-However, as microsurgery requires binocular vision to enable depth perception of the microsurgeon, while most smartphone models can only activate one camera lens at a time, smartphone cameras alone are not feasible for microsurgery training.
-By combining a hardware design of smartphone attachment with a software design to process the video, the deliverable of this project will allow microsurgery trainees to practice at home via their smartphones, while enabling live streaming of their practice for simultaneous instruction from the instructions.
+Hands-on experience with microscopes is an important aspect of microsurgery training, which not only enhances the learning outcome of medical education but also improves the surgical results of patients of the trainees in the future.
+Due to the expensiveness and immobility of surgical microscopes, opportunities for microsurgery practice are limited.
+Thus, there is a commercial gap to satisfy the need for a more portable and affordable alternative to surgical microscopes that allow for practice outside of the operating room.
+Cameras on smartphones can now provide sufficient magnification and high resolution for live streaming of videos and have therefore been proposed to fulfill this commercial gap.
+However, as microsurgery requires binocular vision to enable depth perception of the microsurgeon, most smartphone models can only activate one camera lens at a time, and therefore smartphone cameras alone are not feasible for microsurgery training.
+By combining a hardware design of smartphone attachment with a software design to process the video, the deliverable of this project will allow microsurgery trainees to practice at home via their smartphones while enabling live streaming of their practice for simultaneous instruction from the instructions.